Braids Renaissance is an alternate firmware for the (discontinued) Mutable Instruments Braids eurorack module.

 You can find the Braids Renaissance code here.

-There are three SAM entries in the oscillator model list, named SAM1 to SAM3.
+There are two SAM entries in the oscillator model list, named SAM1 and SAM2.
 Each of these SAM models contain 16 different words.

 SAM is configured to work similarly to a granular sampler.
 By changing Timbre, you “scrub” through the word selected by Color.
 With Timbre at 0 position, SAM is playing the first grain of the current word.
 With Timbre fully clockwise, SAM is playing the last grain of the current word.
 The speed of an envelope can control how fast SAM says the word, independent of the pitch.